US STOCKS-Wall St rallies on China stimulus ahead of tech earnings

 favoring advancers.

-low; the Nasdaq Composite recorded 37 new highs and 43 new lows.
+the Nasdaq Composite was recording 37 new highs and 43 new lows.

 (Additional reporting by Rodrigo Campos in New York; Editing by